tiang22/DB-Project-SQL/README.md

 6. (`CUSTOMER`, `ORDERS`, `NATION`) Get the total price of all orders whose customers are from `CHINA`.

 7. (`CUSTOMER`, `ORDERS`) Find all customers with at least one order whose total price <10000.
-Each result row should include all columes in `CUSTOMER`.
+Each result row should include all columns in `CUSTOMER`.

 8. Find suppliers with >100 unique customers.
 Each result row should include the name of the supplier and the number of unique customers.
-The results should be ordered by the number of unique customers from largest to smallest.
+The results should be firstly ordered by the number of unique customers from largest to smallest then ordered by the name of the supplier in descending order.

 ## Local test